jessilver/Laravel/README.md

 - **main**: The main branch containing the initial setup and basic configurations.
 - **crud**: This branch includes the project where I learned CRUD (Create, Read, Update, Delete) operations using Laravel's structure.
+- **relations**: This branch includes the project where I learned about relationships between tables in Laravel.

 Feel free to explore each branch to see the specific implementations and learnings.